Ethiopia: Politics

-Post-1995, Ethiopia's politics has been liberalized which promotes all-encompassing reforms to the country.
+Post-1995, Ethiopia's politics has been liberalised which promotes all-encompassing reforms to the country.
 Today, its economy is based on mixed, market-oriented principles.
 Ethiopia has twelve semi-autonomous administrative regions that have the power to raise and spend their own revenues.

 The first multiparty election took place in May 1995, which was won by the EPRDF.
 The president of the transitional government, EPRDF leader Meles Zenawi, became the first Prime Minister of the Federal Democratic Republic of Ethiopia, and Negasso Gidada was elected its president.
-Meles' government was consistently re-elected; however, these results were heavily criticized by international observers, and denounced by the opposition as fraudulent.
+Meles' government was consistently re-elected; however, these results were heavily criticised by international observers, and denounced by the opposition as fraudulent.

 Meles died on 20 August 2012 in Brussels, where he was being treated for an unspecified illness.
-Deputy Prime Minister Hailemariam Desalegn was appointed as a new prime minister until the 2015 elections, and remained so afterwards with his party in control of every parliamentary seat.
-On 15 February 2018, Hailemariam resigned as Prime Minister, following years of protests and a state of emergency.
-Abiy Ahmed became prime minister following Hailemariam's resignation.
+Deputy PM Hailemariam Desalegn was appointed as a new Prime Minister until the 2015 elections, and remained so afterwards with his party in control of every parliamentary seat.
+On 15 February 2018, Hailemariam resigned as PM, following years of protests and a state of emergency.
+Abiy Ahmed became PM following Hailemariam's resignation.
 He made a historic visit to Eritrea in 2018, ending the state of conflict between the two countries, and was awarded the Nobel Peace Prize in 2019.

 According to the Democracy Index published by the United Kingdom-based Economist Intelligence Unit in late 2010, Ethiopia was an "authoritarian regime", ranking as the 118th-most democratic out of 167 countries.
 Ethiopia had dropped 13 places on the list since 2008, and the 2010 report attributed the drop to the government's crackdown on opposition activities, media, and civil society before the 2010 parliamentary election, which the report argued had made Ethiopia a de facto one-party state.

-Accompanied by pervasive internal and intercommunal conflicts in the 21st century, the Ethiopian government resorted to authoritarian structure, severing democratic and human rights.
+Accompanied by pervasive internal and intercommunal conflicts in the 21st century, the Ethiopian government resorted to an authoritarian structure, severing democratic and human rights.
 Freedom House, who has worked on Ethiopia since 2008, indicates that Ethiopia is "Not Free" state due to very poor fundamental rights (political and civil liberties) recorded in both EPRDF and Prosperity Party regimes.
-Under Abiy Ahmed, Ethiopia is experiencing democratic backsliding since 2019 marked by turbulent period of internal conflict, jailing opposition group members and limit media freedom.
+Under Abiy Ahmed, Ethiopia is experiencing democratic backsliding since 2019 marked by turbulent period of internal conflict, jailing opposition group members and limiting media freedom.

 Administrative divisions

-Ethiopia is administratively divided into four levels: regions, zones, woredas (districts) and kebele (wards).
-The country comprises 12 regions and two city administrations under these regions, plenty of zones, woredas and neighbourhood administration: kebeles.
+Ethiopia has four levels of administratively divided: regions, zones, districts (woredas) and wards (kebele).
+The country comprises 12 regions and two city administrations under these regions.
 The two federal-level city administrations are Addis Ababa and Dire Dawa.